-The first step is treating the pelt, which starts by steaming the fur to puff it up, then giving it a static charge to make the hairs stand on end.
+The first step is treating the pelt, which starts by steaming the fur to puff it up, and then giving it a static charge to make the hairs stand on end.

 The pelt then goes under a row of little blades several times.
 This shears fur so the hairs are uniform and the pelt becomes less bulky.

 But because the downy undercoat is the most insulating part, this fur will still be warm.

 Once the pelt has been treated, it will be grooved.
 Grooving is a new technique that involves carving a pattern into the dyed fur.
 The blades cut a zigzag pattern down the length of the fur, giving the animal pelt a unique look and feel.

 One of the most important and unique aspects of our design is the process of “letting out”, which involves a steady and precise hand to cut the fur into tiny diagonal stripes that are re-sewn to improve the strength and insulating properties of the coat.

 It may seem counterproductive to cut the pelt into shreds, but this process produces a new and improved fur, which is longer, narrower, and more supple.